Codecademy/docs/content/css/concepts/transition/terms/transition-property/transition-property.md

 ---
-Title: 'transition-property'
+Title: "transition-property"
-Description: 'Specifies the property or properties of an element that a transition effect should apply to. '
+Description: "Specifies the property or properties of an element that a transition effect should apply to. "
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Transitions'
+  - "Transitions"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Specifies the property or properties of an element that a transition effect should apply to.